alpheios-project/alignment-editor/CODE_REVIEW_arabic-alignment.md

 ## alph-edit-utils.js is easy to forget

-Perhaps it should be moved to the same directory as the rest of thte code.
+It might be a good idea to move it to the same directory as the rest of the code.

-Alternatively, we could consider writing documentation to point the user to alph-edit-utils.js.
+Another option would be writing documentation to point the user to alph-edit-utils.js.
 Otherwise, it's easy to forget to update the script, and the editor fails.

 ##Punctuation tokenization incomplete